kubeshop/botkube/docs/proposal/2022-06-20-cfg-via-crds.md

     2. Executors
         - ClusterExecutorTemplate
         - ClusterExecutor
-    3. Notificators
+    3. Notifiers
-        - ClusterNotificationTemplate
+        - ClusterNotifierTemplate
-        - ClusterNotification
+        - ClusterNotifier
 3. All communicators, executors, notificators are still built-in.
 4. Update documentation about configuration.
 5. Deprecate usage of the `resource_config.yaml` and `comm_config.yaml` config files.